NihaalManaf/tp/docs/UserGuide.md

 * Status is case-insensitive.
 * The template is copied as-is from storage - you can then paste it into your email client.
 * Does not open the template editor.
+* If the template file contains only whitespace or is empty, the default template will be copied instead and the file will be automatically updated with the default template.

 **Examples:**
 * `template copy s:Contacted` copies the "Contacted" template to your clipboard.